Constraining Bianchi Type I Universe With Type Ia Supernova and H(z) Data: Data Sets And Method

 \section{Data Sets And Method}

-In what follows we use Metropolis-Hasting algorithm to perform to generate MCMC chains and place constraints on cosmological parameters of $\omega$BI dark energy model.
-To do so, we use independent observables that are (1) Observational Hubble data (OHD) including $36H(z)$ datapoints (see Table~\ref{tab:3}) in the redshift range $.07\leq z\leq 2.36$ \cite{ref34} (note that because of the partial overlap of the WiggleZ and BOSS spatial regions (see Beutler et al \cite{ref36}), we drop the three Blake et al \cite{ref37} WiggleZ radial BAO points from Table 1 of Farooq et al \cite{ref38} but include the recent redshift $z = 0.47$ cosmic chronometric measurement \cite{ref39}.), (2) JLA dataset comprised of $740$ type Ia supernovae in the redshift range $0.01\leq z\leq 1.30$ \cite{ref49}, and their joint combination which could increase the sensitivity of our estimates.\\ In case of OHD dataset, we minimize the following likelihood log marginal likelihood function
+In what follows we use {\bf NUTS} sampler which is an extension of {\bf Hamiltonian Monte Carlo (HMC)} algorithm to generate MCMC chains and place constraints on cosmological parameters of $\omega$BI dark energy model.
+To do so, we use independent observables that are: \begin{itemize} \item Observational Hubble dataset (OHD): including $36H(z)$ datapoints (see Table~\ref{tab:3}) in the redshift range $0.07\leq z\leq 2.36$ \cite{ref34} (note that because of the partial overlap of the WiggleZ and BOSS spatial regions (see Beutler et al \cite{ref36}), we drop the three Blake et al \cite{ref37} WiggleZ radial BAO points from Table 1 of Farooq et al \cite{ref38} but include the recent redshift $z = 0.47$ cosmic chronometric measurement \cite{ref39}).
+Generally, the OHD data is categorized into the following two categories i) BAO based data in which we usually model the redshift space distortions and assume an acoustic scale in a specific model and ii) cosmic chronometric (CC) based data in which we use the most massive and passively evolving galaxies based on the galaxy differential age method.
+As mentioned by Yu et al \cite{ref34}, 31 data of this $36H(z)$ measurements are determined using the CC technique, 3 data from the radial BAO signal in the galaxy distribution and 2 data from the BAO signal in the Lyman α forest distribution alone or cross correlated with QSOs.
+For this dataset, we minimize the following log marginal likelihood function

-where ${\bf c}^{-1}_{ij}$ is the inverse of covariance matrix of the observed data.
-In this case, since three galaxy distribution radial BAO H(z) measurements \cite{ref48} are correlated, it is straightforward to find correlation matrix from Table~\ref{tab:3}, which is given by
+where ${\bf C}^{-1}_{ij}$ is the inverse of covariance matrix of the observed data.
+It should be noted that three galaxy distribution radial BAO $H(z)$ measurements are correlated and their correlation matrix is given by (see Ref \cite{ref48} for details)

+Also the covariance matrix for other uncorrelated data is simply given by ${\bf c_{2}}=\mbox{diag}(\sigma_{H}^{2})_{i}$ (see Table~\ref{tab:3}).
+Hence the total covariance matrix, in eq \ref{eq15}, is